 A chronological survey of Old Testament people, places, and events, highlighting the basic message of the Old Testament books, their contribution to God's redemptive storyline, and their significance for Christian thought and practice.
 Enrollment limited to theology and religion majors.
-Prerequisite: RELG 105 or waiver.
 Odd years.